KnpLabs/php-github-api/README.markdown

     test/objectTest......................................................ok
     test/repoTest........................................................ok
     test/userTest........................................................ok
     All tests successful.
-     Files=7, Tests=77
+    Files=7, Tests=101

 ## Run one test

-You can run only one test ; usefull when working on a feature.
+You can choose to run only one test; usefull when working on a feature.

     php php test/commitTest.php